 “I put it on speaker phone and my students got to hear what the wish was that was being granted – that they were going to get this drum kit that they had been looking forward to for a couple of years,” Meeker said.
 “It was so funny the kids were so excited, but they didn’t want to interrupt because they knew they were on speaker and if they started yelling it would interrupt him.
 They were just like quietly jumping up and down in the classroom.”

-Back in September, Meeker filled out a small grant application that was selected through the Fiesta Bowls Wishes for Teachers program.
+Back in September of 2018, Meeker filled out a small grant application that was selected through the Fiesta Bowls Wishes for Teachers program.
 His $5,000 wish: an electric drum set.

 Meeker’s drive for a drum set stemmed from the noise drowning out the choir in past performances.